 - Bucket showers are mostly found when you are mobile camping or in very remote places.
 Most upscale lodges have replaced them with regular plumbed showers.

 - Your water is limited so plan your shower carefully.
 If you want to wash your hair, get the shampoo in the minute your hair is wet so you will have sufficient water to rinse it.

-- Don’t forget to thank the staff member who brings you the water: it’s hard work to get it hot and its heavy to carry.
+- Don’t forget to thank the staff member who brings you the water: it’s hard work to get it hot and it’s heavy to carry.

 - Plan when you will shower – the staff will generally ask you when you want to shower.
-You can’t just get back to camp and demand a hot shower!
-Remember that the campfire may also be used for cooking so the staff need to follow a schedule so that everyone has hot water and hot food.
+As it takes time to heat the water, you can’t have a shower on demand so try and give as much warning as possible.
+Also keep in mind that the campfire may also be used for cooking food so try and avoid mealtimes.

 - If you can, bring brown paper bags to put soiled items in for disposal.
-Do NOT flush them even if your camp has a ‘flush loo’ – the system won’t be able to cope and you may block it.
+Do NOT flush them even if your camp has a ‘flush loo’ – the system won’t be able to cope, and you may block it.
 Rather wrap up everything in toilet paper, put it in a paper bag and put it in the bathroom’s bin.
 If everything is paper, the staff can burn it later.
 Most lodges will supply a bag and have a message explaining how the toilet system works.

 - Check the ground around the bush for snakes, lizards, frogs, bugs and monitors – most will move on when they feel the vibration of your walking on the ground.
 Stomp extra heavily as you approach the bush if you want to make sure!

 - Don’t leave behind plastic wrappers, sanitary pads, tampons etc – wrap them and bag them to take back to camp.